eHealthAfrica/eHealthAfrica.github.io/_case-studies/trace-and-go.md

 ## The Future of TAG

-TAG - which has been [released as **open source**](https://github.com/eHealthAfrica/trace-and-go-public) - went a long way towards rebuilding trust in the Liberian health system, and also provided solace and reassurance for a large number of families whose loved ones contracted -- or were suspected to have contracted -- Ebola.
+TAG - which has been [released](https://github.com/eHealthAfrica/trace-and-go-public) under an  **open source** licence - went a long way towards rebuilding trust in the Liberian health system, and also provided solace and reassurance for a large number of families whose loved ones contracted -- or were suspected to have contracted -- Ebola.

 Although the outbreak seems to be over (as of March 2016), the likelihood of new cases in Liberia is, officially, still high.
 TAG is therefore still running, just in case the service becomes necessary again.